-The base of the circular track saw guide is now ready!
+The base of the circular saw guide is now ready!

 Step 3 | Handle

-To be able to place the circular saw track saw guide at right angles to the workpiece, a square is mounted at the bottom.
+To be able to place the circular saw guide at right angles to the workpiece, a square is mounted at the bottom.

-At the same time, this serves as a handle on the track saw for easy movement.
+At the same time, this serves as a handle on the circular saw guide for easy movement.

 To make this square, mount a thin strip of wood perpendicular to the bottom of the jig.